-In circle one, I noticed this person has some blackheads.
-Fun fact, blackheads ARE technically a type of clogged pore.
+Blackheads are technically a type of clogged pore.
 Instead of closed comedones, they’re what’s known as open comedones.
-What happens is that, instead of being trapped under the surface of the skin, the gunk inside the pore is exposed to air.
-This causes it to oxidize and turn black (or sometimes more of a grey-ish color).
-Hence, a blackhead.
+Instead of being trapped under the surface of the skin, the gunk inside the pore is exposed to air, which causes it to oxidize and turn black (or sometimes more of a grey-ish color).

 Blackheads are a concern for so many people, and I always tell my clients that it’s normal to have them to an extent.
 The ones pictured here, however, are quite large and could easily be extracted by an esthetician following the proper protocol.
-Can’t make it in to see an esthetician?
-Here’s how to safely extract blackheads.
+If you can’t make it to see an esthetician, here’s how to safely extract blackheads.

-Milia is a form of a clogged pore that occurs when keratin gets trapped under the surface of the skin.
-They are usually more perfectly-rounded than closed comedones (they’re sometimes described as little “pearls”) and are often more off-white in color.
+Milia occurs when keratin gets trapped under the surface of the skin.
+These bumps are usually more perfectly rounded than closed comedones (they’re sometimes described as little “pearls”) and are often more off-white in color.
 It’s common to see milia around the eyes, like in this picture, but they can also crop up around the nose or on the cheeks.
 Why do milia occur?
-It’s hard to always know, but some people get them from greasy eye creams or smoking, which leads to under-circulated skin.
-Sometimes it’s simply their genetics.
+It’s hard to pinpoint, but a common cause is a too-greasy eye cream.
+Sometimes it’s simply genetics.

-It’s very important not to squeeze milia on your own.
-They are very challenging to remove since the skin over the bump is very hardened, so picking at it will just damage your skin.
-Milia needs to be removed by a professional, either a cosmetic dermatologist or a qualified esthetician.
+Don’t squeeze milia on your own.
+The skin over the bump is hard and picking it will just damage the skin.
+Milia need to be removed by a professional, either a cosmetic dermatologist or a qualified esthetician.
 Once removed, milia usually won’t come back in that same pore.

-It’s so important to keep healthy water levels in the skin by using a moisturizer for your skin type and not overdoing it with harsh, drying products.
-A couple years ago, my nephew came to me with the exact same problem (as have so many clients in the past).
-He had been using topical acne products to dry out his blemishes and was left with rough, dry, irritated skin.
-Here’s how I helped him fix dryness caused by acne products.
+It’s so important to maintain healthy water levels in the skin by using a moisturizer formulated for your skin type and not overdoing it with harsh, drying products.
+(Find out how I fix dryness caused by overly-drying breakout-focused products.)

 Problem: Blemish (pustular)

-This red mark looks like a pretty classic blemish, but I believe it was caused by an impacted blackhead based on the fact that I can still see a little opening in the skin.
+This looks like a classic blemish caused by an impacted blackhead based on the fact that I can still see an opening in the skin.

 Problem: Post-breakout marks

-Since there are no leftover bumps or redness in this area, this seems to be post-breakout marks left over from healed blemishes.
+Since there are no bumps in this area, this seems to be a group of post-breakout marks leftover from past blemishes.

-I would recommend the same course of action I recommended for the person in Example #1.
-Again, exfoliation and sun protection are key!
-You can learn more in this post.
+I would recommend the same course of action I describe in the first example.
+Again, exfoliation and sun protection is key!

 Problem: Cystic breakout